 Publicity and Marketing Fellow (Fall 2018-Spring 2019)

-A part-time, paid internship position that allows the candidate to learn about the publicity and marketing process in book publishing through hands-on experience.
-The summer internship runs from May through August and requires a minimum commitment of 20 hours a week.
+Summary: A part-time, paid fellowship position that allows the candidate to learn about the publicity and marketing process in book publishing through hands-on experience.
+The fellowship runs from September 2018 through April 2019 and requires a minimum commitment of 20 hours a week.

 - Publicity Support: Assisting the publicist and director of publicity on publicity campaigns, including writing press materials and pulling media lists.

 - Clerical Support: Fulfilling mailings, tracking, and logging publicity clips, sending weekly status reports, filing/copying, and taking minutes during weekly marketing meetings.

 - Content Production: Creating and posting content on Tumblr and Pinterest, photo editing, writing press materials and blog posts, and brainstorming ideas for the Quirk blog.